 Karine oversees the development of the professional development curriculum at Higher Ed Experts.
 She also taught the capstone graduate course of the MBA in Social Media Marketing at Southern New Hampshire University: Social Media Marketing Campaigns, a course she designed and authored for this SNHU online program.

 Karine shares her insights about emerging web and social media trends on collegewebeditor.com, a popular and independent blog launched in February 2005.
 She also authors the Internet Technologies column for University Business.
 She has presented on social media marketing, web analytics and online courses at leading higher ed conferences (CASE, American Marketing Association, EduComm, eduWeb, CUPRAP, HighEdWeb, etc.).

 Joshua is a Google Analytics Qualified Web expert who has worked with numerous colleges and universities to improve their Web presence and better understand their user trends.
 His extensive back-end Web knowledge is equally matched with an understanding of the importance of driving results on the front end—and proving return on investment.
 His in-depth SEO experience ties campaigns to results to show true impact.

-Before joining Eastern Kentucky University as a SEO and Web Analyst, Joshua worked as a Web Analytics Strategist and a Web Developer for Lincoln Memorial University in Harrogate, TN.
+Before joining Eastern Kentucky University as Digital Marketing Strategy and Optimization Manager, Joshua worked as a Web Analytics Strategist and a Web Developer for Lincoln Memorial University in Harrogate, TN.

 Joshua has presented at industry conferences on advanced Web analytics, open source technology, WordPress for academic libraries, and other topics.
 He has published extensively on WordPress and his most recent publication for the American Library Association explores methods of Website architecture as related to academic libraries.